-A lot of marketers and marketing agencies where using Google Sheets or Excel as current tools didn't fulfill their needs.
+A lot of marketers and marketing agencies were using Google Sheets or Excel as current tools didn't fulfill their needs.
 This caused issues with collaboration and organization of tasks across teams.
 The use of these tools also made it almost impossible to prove ROI.
 We felt this was an area we could move into.

-Research from interviews with marketers of all experience levels revealed that many companies employ a marketing process but these very rarely have any structure or goal to them.
+We then interviewed some marketers of various experience levels.
+This revealed that many companies employ a marketing process but these very rarely have any structure or goal to them.
 If they do have a goal it’s very hard to prove if that goal was successful.
 Most businesses know they should have a marketing process but don’t know where to start.
 As a small business trying to market your company can be a daunting prospect.

 Helping small businesses to get started in marketing seemed to be an area that very few products were operating in.
 We decided to create a series of foundation applications that not only provided the tools to get started but actually taught users how to become marketers.
 These tools would then help to give clarity to the content you create.
 They would help to decide what type of content, who it was aimed at, at what part of the buyer journey should the content be targeted and what the goal of the overall campaign is.

 Users can link the foundation tools to the calendar so for example they can associate a persona with a piece of content.
 The persona creator would be coming next.

 This project really underlined the importance of listening to your customers and remaining flexible and open to ideas.
 We set out to prove an assumption but ended up discovering a much larger problem in a less saturated market.
 This opened up a lot of new business potential.